ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:method:: clone()

-    Make a copy of the program
+    Make a copy of the program.

     :rtype: program

 .. py:method:: get_parameter_names()

-    Get all the input arguments' or parameters' names to the program as a list
+    Get all the input arguments' or parameters' names to the program as a list.

     :rtype list[str]